 For years, I’ve watched IT data integration teams wrestle with the same outdated methods for setting up shipment status interfaces, only to be met with lackluster results.
-The truth is, traditional data integration methods are labor-intensive and time-consuming.
-Worst, and foremost, they’re also prone to errors and ambiguities that throw entire supply chains off track.
+The truth is, traditional data integration and translation methods are labor-intensive and time-consuming.
+Worst, and foremost, these complex, customized data mappings are prone to errors and ambiguities that throw entire supply chains off track.
 It’s time to admit it: there’s got to be a better way to achieve seamless shipment tracking in our supply chains.

 In this article, I’ll introduce you to the innovative world of Computer Vision AI and show you how it can revolutionize your shipment tracking.
 First, I’ll explain how this technology can enable end-to-end visibility across your supply chain.
 Then, I’ll share some compelling examples of how image-based digital integrations can provide more accurate and timely updates on shipment status events.
-Specific tracking examples include shipped, intransit, delivery and shipment exceptions.
+Specific tracking examples include shipped, in-transit, delivery and shipment exceptions.
+Lastly, I’ll share with you how to get started with computer vision AI shipment tracking.

 A Computer Vision AI Solution for Image-Based Shipment Visibility